hvasbath/beat/docs/installation.rst

 General
 _______
-In your home directory create a file `.theanorc`.
+In your home directory create a file `.Pytensorrc`.
 The file has to be edited depending on the type of processing unit that is intended to be used.
 Set amdlibm = True if you did the optional step! ::